The Bankrate promise

 CDs offer a guaranteed return when you keep your money in the account for a set term.

-Let’s say you find a bank that offers a one-year CD with a 2 percent APY.
-As long as you keep the funds in the CD for the duration of the one-year term, you are guaranteed to earn a 2 percent yield on your initial deposit.
-Typically, the longer the CD term, the higher the interest rate, although there are exceptions.
+Let’s say you find a bank that offers a one-year CD with a 4 percent APY.
+As long as you keep the funds in the CD for the duration of the one-year term, you are guaranteed to earn a 4 percent yield on your initial deposit.
+Typically, the longer the CD term, the higher the interest rate, though that’s not always the case.
+Banks may also offer higher, promotional rates on specific terms.

 If you withdraw the funds before the CD term ends, you can expect to pay an early withdrawal penalty, which can eat into your earnings.